linkinpark213/DeepCC/README.md

+This repository is a backup of the https://github.com/ergysr/DeepCC repository.
+The announcement below is outdated.

 # ---> Announcement <---

 The [CVPR2019 Workshop on Target Re-Identification and Multi-Target Multi-Camera Tracking](https://reid-mct.github.io/2019/) is now accepting paper submissions, and there will be three international challenges on withheld data, one on MTMC Tracking and two on ReID.
 More details to come soon.